hedii/Codeigniter-login-logout-register/README.md

 # codeigniter-login-logout-register
 A user login, logout, register start for Codeigniter 3

+## Notice
+Codeigniter has not evolved as fast as modern php and php best practices.<br>
+It has become a very old framework, and I advise against using it, even for beginners.

+Try something like [Laravel](https://laravel.com/) or [Symfony](https://symfony.com/).

+With Laravel you get login-logout-register out of the box, and it is a very easy to use and pleasant framework: go for it.

 ## Installation
 1. Open /application/config/database.php and edit with your database settings
 2. On your database, open a SQL terminal paste this and execute: